gulerburak/gazebo_project/readme.md

     </sensor>
   </gazebo>
 ```
 Our car is created.
-To test it, fill the `rviz.launch.py` with following lines:
+To test it, fill the `rviz.launch.py` with following lines.
+This launch file runs 3 nodes:

+- Robot State Publisher with robot URDF
+- Joint State Publisher to create initial joint states
+- RVIZ2 to visualize URDF with joint states

 ```python
 import os
 from ament_index_python.packages import get_package_share_directory